wawer77/even/README.md

 To stay even with your friends.

 ## CURRENT TO DO:
-- develop balance controller and views:
+- Add transactions to balance to keep the record
+- Keep the balance model as it is for now (in terms of user<->balance relationship)
+- use simple form
+- change balance.user names -> user and peer
+- check if migrations are flawless

+- Further changes:
     - New: Make fields work properly
     - New: choose who owes
-    - List of balances
     - Amend balance (add another )
+    - Navbar: highlight My Balances tab, when on page: balance/id
     - Users in new balance defined by username/name/surname/email and Autocomplete
     - a way to save every balance change - Active Model Dirty

 ## Known issues suspended for now:
 - gem sass is deprecated, therefore need for sassc and rails-sassc